TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_06_advanced_assembly.md

 **[VISUAL: Assembly code on screen, transitioning to gameplay]**

 **NARRATION:**
 > "We've modified JSON data to change monsters, items, dialog, and balance.
 But some changes require going deeper - into the assembly code itself.
+This is where the real magic happens.
 >
 > This episode covers:
+>
 > - Basic 6502 assembly concepts
 > - Navigating Dragon Warrior's source code
 > - Using debuggers to find code locations
 > - Making actual code modifications
 >
+> Don't let assembly intimidate you.
+Yes, it's more challenging than editing JSON, but the payoff is massive - you can literally change anything about how the game works.
+>
-> This is advanced material.
-Don't worry if you don't understand everything immediately - even understanding the concepts helps!"
+> Don't worry if you don't understand everything immediately - even understanding the concepts opens doors!"

 ---